AGENDA

 11:50

-In today’s world, as many of us navigate tighter budgets and scrutiny on ROI and our impact on business success, it’s more important than ever for HR leaders to drive increased productivity, performance and efficiency, while also being able to effectively measure and report that back to the business.
-But first we need to define what that productivity is and how we measure it.
-What does it actually mean to be productive?
+In today’s world, as many of us navigate tighter budgets and scrutiny on ROI and our impact on business success, it’s more important than ever for HR leaders to drive increased productivity, performance and efficiency, while also being able to measure and report that back to the business.
+But first we need to define productivity and performance, and what they actually mean.
 Is productivity redundant if we’re forgetting about effectiveness or value of contribution?

 In this panel, we’ll hear from we’ll hear from HR leaders that are driving the performance agenda in their organisation, as they share how they’re rethinking what it means to unlock high performance within their organisation.
-They’ll share how they champion the mindset of HR being a suite of products or experiences that allow our customers, people and leaders to engage with in order to perform better in a holistic sense; in terms of wellbeing, actual on-the-job performance, and how they innovate and collaborate.
+How can we challenge traditional working norms to rethink performance and productivity?
 How do you better use performance metrics in succession planning to identify future leaders?
 And do you measure behavioural performance?
-How do you keep performance up while also prioritising wellbeing?
+How do think holistically to keep performance up while also prioritising wellbeing?

 12:30